-A full guide to your Singapore 3 day itinerary
+A complete guide to the Singapore itinerary for 3 days

+What do in Singapore in 3 days?
 I knew Singapore was going to be an expensive few days, but we tried to keep the cost down as much as possible and tried to keep it a budget itinerary for Singapore.
-We experienced the best things to do in Singapore. o
+We experienced the best things to do in Singapore.

 - Day 1 on your Singapore itinerary

 - Day 2 on the Singapore 3 night itinerary

 - the last day 3 on the Singapore 3 day itinerary

 - Best budget accommodation to stay in Singapore for 4 days and 3 nights